 - Oncology Care Model (OCM) - Two-Sided Risk, One-Sided Risk

-For a full list of Approved APMS visit the Quality Payment Program Website.
+For a full list of Approved APMS visit Quality Payment Program.

 Clinicians who participate successfully in an APM may be exempt from MIPS reporting and have the potential to earn a 5% Medicare incentive payment during 2019 through 2024.
 Clinicians can use the APM Lookup Tool to check their Qualifying APM Participant (QP) status.